digitalgust/miniJVM/README.md

 * ### Custom UI Component

-Customized components can be extended to meet requests, and customized components can also be directly layout in the xml UI.
+Customized components can be extended to meet requirements, and customized components can also be directly layout in the xml UI.

 ```
 <test.ext.XCustomList name="CUSTLIST" w="100%" h="100%">